ajrcarey/pdfium-render/README.md

   `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
+* `libstdc++`: links against the GNU C++ standard library when compiling.
+Requires the `static` feature.
+See the "Static linking" section above.
+* `libc++`: links against the LLVM C++ standard library when compiling.
+Requires the `static` feature.
+See the "Static linking" section above.
 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
   See the "Multithreading" section above.

 The `thread_safe` feature is enabled by default.
 All other features are disabled by default.